miguelcobain/jalphabet/README.md

 # The Java Alphabet Library (**JAL**)#

-JAL is an utility library intended to help people to create manipulate custom Alphabets.
-This is particularly useful, for example, for identification code generators.
+JAL is an utility library intended to help people to create, manipulate and convert between custom Alphabets.
+This is particularly useful, for example, for identification code generation.

 This library conveniently treats alphabets as a [Mathematical Numeral System](http://en.wikipedia.org/wiki/Numeral_system).
 The goal is to be able to easily convert between alphabets and to make arithmetic operations on your custom alphabets.